Sasanian Empire: Arts, science, and literature

 Sasanian carvings at Taq-e Bostan and Naqsh-e Rustam were colored; so were many features of the palaces; but only traces of such painting remain.
-The literature, however, makes it clear that the art of painting flourished in Sasanian times; the prophet Mani is reported to have founded a school of painting; Firdowsi speaks of Persian magnates adorning their mansions with pictures of Iranian heroes; and the poet al-Buhturi describes the murals in the palace at Ctesiphon.
-When a Sasanian king died, the best painter of the time was called upon to make a portrait of him for a collection kept in the royal treasury.
+The literature, however, makes it clear that the art of painting flourished in Sasanian times.
 Painting, sculpture, pottery, and other forms of decoration shared their designs with Sasanian textile art.
 Silks, embroideries, brocades, damasks, tapestries, chair covers, canopies, tents and rugs were woven with patience and masterly skill, and were dyed in warm tints of yellow, blue and green.
-Every Persian but the peasant and the priest aspired to dress above his class; presents often took the form of sumptuous garments; and great colorful carpets had been an appendage of wealth in the East since Assyrian days.
+Great colorful carpets had been an appendage of wealth in the East since Assyrian days.
 The two dozen Sasanian textiles that have survived are among the most highly valued fabrics in existence.
 Even in their own day, Sasanian textiles were admired and imitated from Egypt to the Far East; and during the Middle Ages, they were favored for clothing the relics of Christian saints.
-When Heraclius captured the palace of Khosrau II Parvez at Dastagerd, delicate embroideries and an immense rug were among his most precious spoils.
-Famous was the "Winter Carpet", also known as "Khosrau's Spring" (Spring Season Carpet قالى بهارستان) of Khosrau Anushirvan, designed to make him forget winter in its spring and summer scenes: flowers and fruits made of inwoven rubies and diamonds grew, in this carpet, beside walks of silver and brooks of pearls traced on a ground of gold.
-Harun al-Rashid prided himself on a spacious Sasanian rug thickly studded with jewelry.
-Persians wrote love poems about their rugs.

 Studies on Sasanian remains show over 100 types of crowns being worn by Sasanian kings.
 The various Sasanian crowns demonstrate the cultural, economic, social and historical situation in each period.
 The crowns also show the character traits of each king in this era.
-Different symbols and signs on the crowns–the moon, stars, eagle and palm, each illustrate the wearer's religious faith and beliefs.
+Different symbols and signs on the crowns—the moon, stars, eagle and palm, each illustrate the wearer's religious faith and beliefs.